 Message from the Photographer: These photos from December took a really long time to process.
 While the experimental treatment for visual snow did partially fix my day time vision, taking photos is still a challenge, and I can't process the photos that fast.
 I am still visually impaired and night blind, just not as impaired during the day compared to before.
 I know these photos are a few months late, but this is the best I can do.

 This is all the photos for today.
-I hope you have enjoyed the photos!
+I hope you have enjoyed viewing the photos!
 Next time I will show you the rest of my sunset photos shot that day.
 Please don't forget to share the blog post with your friends and family members!
 Also, if you want to get notifications when I post up more photos, "Like" us on Facebook or follow me on Twitter and Instagram.
 These links can also be found on the top of the right sidebar.